-VI.
-Grade Definitions
+M. Grade Definitions

 The definitions which follow describe grades as they should be sorted and packed.
-CONSIDERATION SHOULD BE GIVEN TO THE FACT THAT PAPER STOCK AS SUCH IS A SECOND-ARY MATERIAL PRODUCED MANUALLY AND MAY NOT BE TECHNICALLY PERFECT.
+Consideration should be given to the fact that paper stock, as such, is a secondary material produced manually and may not be technically perfect.
 Definitions may not specifically address all types of processes used in the manufacture or recycling of paper products.
 Specific requirements should be discussed between Buyer and Seller during negotiations.

-Outthrows
+1. Outthrows

-The term "Outthrows" as used throughout this section is defined as "all papers that are so manufactured or treated or are in such a form as to be unsuitable for consumption as the grade specified."
+The term "Outthrows" as used throughout this section is defined as "all papers that will make the pack undesirable and unsuitable for consumption as the grade specified."

-Prohibitive Materials
+2. Prohibitive Materials